 If you’re reading this, chances are you’ve decided to forgo the help of a professional and do your own gutter replacement.
-This is totally fine!
+Which is totally fine!
 As long as you are careful, precise, and follow these steps to ensure it’s done right the first time.

 Before you tackle installing gutters on your home, there are definitely a few things you’ll want to know.
 There is definitely a right way and a wrong way to install gutters, and we’re going to help you avoid common mistakes other homeowners have made.
 We’ll start with the first steps you should take.